 OPC/Government-owned Utilities - SB 1146 by Sen. Broxson (R) and HB 977 by Rep. Rommel (R) would allow the Office of Public Counsel (OPC) to represent the customers of local government-owned utilities that live outside the boundary of the local government in rate proceedings.
 The bill also would allow the OPC to represent residential customers before the PSC during proceedings to determine any utility's rate structure.
-SB 1146 was amended to limit the bill to only government-owned water and wastewater utilities, and this version is of no consequences to co-ops.
-The House has not been heard.
+SB 1146 was amended to limit the bill to only government-owned water and wastewater utilities, and this version is of no consequence to co-ops.
+SB 1146 passed out of its third committee but the House bill has not been heard.